Knicks–Pacers rivalry: 2025 Eastern Conference finals

+The Pacers once again hosted Game 6 back in Indianapolis.
+The game remained close throughout the first half, with the Pacers leading 58–54 at the half.
+However, the Pacers dominated the third quarter, outscoring the Knicks 34–23.
+The Pacers went on to win 125–108, with Siakam having 31 points, and Haliburton putting up 21, including 11 in the fourth quarter.
+For his efforts Siakam was awarded Eastern Conference Finals MVP.
+The Pacers won the series in 6 games, advancing to the 2025 NBA Finals for the first time since 2000 and for just the second time in franchise history.

+Following their playoff loss to the Pacers, the Knicks announced on June 3, 2025, head coach Tom Thibodeau was fired after leading the franchise to consecutive 50 win seasons including four playoff berths and 2021 Coach of the Year.

+The series was also notable for being the last NBA games broadcast by TNT after 36 years.

 Aftermath

+1994–2000: NBA Finals appearances & iconic moments

-The Knicks reached the NBA Finals in 1994 and 1999 (after Michael Jordan's first and second retirements, respectively), but lost in 1994 to the Rockets in 7 games, though they were up 3–2 in the series, and in 1999 in an uneventful 5 to the Spurs.
+The Knicks reached the NBA Finals in 1994 and 1999, losing in seven games to the Rockets and five games to the Spurs, respectively.
 The defeat in 1994 denied New York the distinction of having both NBA and NHL championships in the same year, as Madison Square Garden hosted the New York Rangers first Stanley Cup celebration in 54 years following their win over the Canucks in Game 7 of the 1994 Stanley Cup Finals while the series was in New York.
 (The Rockets had home court advantage during the 1994 Finals.)

-The Pacers finally reached the NBA Finals by defeating the Knicks in the 2000 Eastern Conference Finals, eventually losing to the Lakers in 6 games.
-The playoff battles between these two franchises led to some of the greatest moments in NBA playoff history, such as Larry Johnson's 4-point play in the waning seconds of Game 3 of the 1999 Eastern Conference Finals, Miller's 25 4th quarter points in Game 5 of the 1994 Eastern Conference Finals, and Miller's 8 points in the last 18.7 seconds to win Game 1 of the 1995 Eastern Conference Semifinals.
+The Pacers finally reached the 2000 NBA Finals by defeating the Knicks in the 2000 Eastern Conference Finals, eventually losing to the Los Angeles Lakers in six games.

-Despite the animosity between the 2 teams, Miller was featured in a cameo in the 1998 film He Got Game, directed by Spike Lee.
-During Miller's final game at Madison Square Garden, the crowd began to chant Miller's name, and Miller and Lee embraced at the game's end.
+The playoff battles between these two franchises led to some of the greatest moments in NBA playoff history, such as Reggie Miller's 25 fourth quarter points in Game 5 of the 1994 Eastern Conference Finals, Miller's 8 points in the last 18.7 seconds to win Game 1 of the 1995 Eastern Conference Semifinals, and Larry Johnson's 4-point play in the waning seconds of Game 3 of the 1999 Eastern Conference Finals.
+Despite the animosity between the two teams, Reggie Miller was featured in a cameo in the 1998 film He Got Game, directed by Spike Lee.
+During Miller's final game at Madison Square Garden, the crowd began to chant Miller's name, while Miller and Lee embraced at the game's end.